run-at-scale/vscode-terraform-doc-snippets/README.md

 ## Known Issues

 - Issue #1 is probably that this is my first node project and I'm not to be trusted with the language.
 Help and review wanted!
 Tests needed.
+- The async nature of node means we need to provide a hard stop at the number of snippets collected before cleanup can happen.
+The stop-gap implementation has this count specified by hand in `config.json`.
+If a run of `build:snippets` produces more than the value of `total_snippets`, adjust the number up to match.

 ## Contributing